miloskroulik/registration/modules/registration_confirmation/README.md

 * Enable this module (registration\_confirmation).
 * Edit your registration types and configure the new "Confirmation Email Settings" section for each type by checking the "Enable confirmation" box and entering a Subject and Message appropriate for that type.

-A user who completes a registration will then receive a confirmation email immmediately afterwards, subject to standard email delivery times.
+A user who completes a registration will then receive a confirmation email immediately afterwards, subject to standard email delivery times.
 This is triggered upon the registration reaching complete state, and does not rely on cron processing.